brugr9/UEPluginVolumeCreator/README.md

     * Type: `Float`
     * Default Value: `-1000.0`
     * Range: [`-1000.0`, `3096.0`]
-    * Info: Window lower border value; which is calculated (not editable, for information only).
+    * Info: Window Left (lower) Border Value; which is calculated (not editable, for information only).
   * Right
     * Type: `Float`
     * Default Value: `3096.0`
     * Range: [`-1000.0`, `3096.0`]
-    * Info: Window upper border value; which is calculated (not editable, for information only).
+    * Info: Window Right (upper) Border Value; which is calculated (not editable, for information only).
 * Window Mask
   * Type: `Boolean`
   * Default Value: `true`